|

 languages in the

 world.
-However, half
+However,

-of them will be
+half of them

-extinct within the
+within the next

-next 50 years.
-Due
+50 years.
+Due to

-to globalization
+globalization

-with some countries
+with some

 overwhelmingly

-dominating the rest
+dominating the

-of the world, there
+rest of the

-is a growing concern
+a growing

-that 95% of world
+of world

-languages may not
+languages may

-survive until the
+until the next

-next century.
+century.

-However, languages
+However,

-are the most
+the most

-powerful instruments
+powerful

-for preserving and
+preserving and

 developing the